Skip to main content

 SCIM is the ability to add and remove Mentimeter users directly from your Identity provider or Active directory.
 Read more about SCIM here.

-See and manage Mentimeter accounts registered on your domains in the Team Members page
+See and manage Mentimeter accounts registered on your domains in the Manage Members page

-Gain visibility of Mentimeter users that are signed up on your domains directly in the Team Members page as an admin, with the added functionality to invite these to your workspace.
+Gain visibility of Mentimeter users that are signed up on your domains directly in the Manage Members page as an admin, with the added functionality to invite these to your workspace.

 How to setup DNS TXT records